devx-cafe/git-phlow/CONTRIBUTING.md

 - read godocs and guidelines for writing go code
 - set up the project
 - run the project and get to know it
-- `workon` an issue in a feature branch, then `deliver` your branch and make it available for review.
+- create a pull request

 Coding guidelines [effective go](https://golang.org/doc/effective_go.html)

 ## Workflow options
-In general, this project runs according to the workflow described in Praqma's blogpost [git phlow](https://www.praqma.com/stories/git-phlow/).
+In general, this project runs according to the workflow described in Praqmas blogpost [git-phlow](https://www.praqma.com/stories/git-phlow/).

 The super short summary of this workflow is:
 - create a feature branch for your issue.
 E.g. feature/42-some-issue-title